a-guo-hub/Employee-turnover-prediction-model-project-/README.md

 factors were the score of the last evaluation, the number of projects and tenure.
 The overall model performed with 96% accuracy and 87% precision.

 ## Conclusion
+To retain employees, it is recommended to implement a cap on the number of projects to prevent burnout, consider promoting employees with four or more years of tenure, and either reward longer working hours or avoid requiring them.
+Clear communication of overtime pay policies and workload expectations, along with fostering discussions on work culture, can improve job satisfaction.
+Additionally, evaluation scores should be based on contribution and effort, not just hours worked.